Work Fatalities Rise, NSC Calls on Employers to Improve Safety

 There were other interesting statistics.
 For instance, 40% of all work-related incidents were transportation incidents.
 The highest number of fatalities were among truckers and sales workers.
 In addition, 2018 saw 12% instances of workers dying from alcohol intoxication or unintentional overdosing on non-medical drugs.
 There were 11% more cases of work-related suicides, too.

 All too often, employers think that fatalities are just part of the cost that must be paid in running a successful business.
 The National Safety Council is calling on employers to reverse this line of thinking and to be more proactive in creating a safety-oriented culture.
 The NSC cited the findings above in a recent statement.

 In that statement, the NSC explains that employers must take a more systematic approach to safety.
 Training and safety equipment are not enough; employees must know how to identify and eliminate risks, and they must be provided with an environment where reporting hazards is rewarded rather than punished.

 Those who wish to pursue a workers’ compensation case may consider consulting with a lawyer.
 The workers’ compensation program can provide funds to cover the cost of medical treatments and for some of the wages lost during the physical recovery.
 It can even cover short- or long-term disability leave.
 Injured workers are allowed to file for these benefits as soon as they achieve maximum medical improvement.
 Still, they may encounter opposition.
-A lawyer may assist with the appeal if the claim is denied.
+An Arizona workers compensation lawyer may assist with the appeal if the claim is denied.